TomaszJaniszta/Node.js_Test-apps/README.md

 # Node.js_Tests_apps_1

-## Small test aplications for different purposes: text coloring, displaying file details, downloading data from the file and API, saving in the file,
+Small test aplications for different purposes: text coloring, displaying file details, downloading data from the file and API, saving in the file.

 **1** - The application takes a string in the startup parameters and then displays it in rainbow colors.